jesseloudon/jesseloudon.github.io/_posts/2025-11-23-Lessons Learned Adopting Azure Virtual WAN.markdown

 - Australia East Region - AE vWAN + AE vWAN Hub deployed
 - Australia SouthEast Region - ASE vWAN Hub deployed (and associated to AE vWAN)

-Having your vWAN Hubs associated to the same vWAN ensures that hub to hub connectivity and routing is automatically established and there's no need for peering/VPN/ExpressRoute connections between vWAN Hubs in either region.
+Having your vWAN Hubs associated to the same vWAN ensures that hub to hub connectivity and routing is automatically established and there's no need to create VPN/ExpressRoute connections directly between your vWAN Hubs in either region.

 ## Allowing Traffic from Non-Virtual WAN Networks